Welcome to EstateMate User Guide!

 • Once linked, the job will appear under the tenant’s assigned jobs in the display.

-• Deleting a linked job will also remove it from the tenant’s assigned job list.
+• Deleting a linked job will also remove it from all tenants' assigned job lists.

-• Marking and unmarking linked job will change the status of completion under tenant's assigned job list.
+• Marking and unmarking a linked job will change the completion status under the tenant’s assigned job list.

 Examples:

-• link 2 j/5 links the 5th maintenance job in the job list to the 2nd tenant in the tenant list.
+• link 1 j/2 links the 2nd maintenance job in the job list to the 1st tenant in the tenant list.

 Displays a list of all jobs currently stored in the application, ordered from the earliest added to the most recent.